NipunRaj96/Vouch-IT/README.md

-# VouchIt - Consumer-Driven Product Rating Platform
+# VouchIT - Consumer-Driven Product Rating Platform

-**VouchIt** is a web-based platform where users can share reviews for products, and those reviews directly influence the product's overall rating.
+**VouchIT** is a web-based platform where users can share reviews for products, and those reviews directly influence the product's overall rating.
 This system prioritises community voice and offers more transparent, sentiment-aware insights into how a product truly performs.

 ---